harryxu/dserver/data/puppet/modules/apache/README.md

     class { 'apache':  }
 ```

-The defaults are determined by your operating system (e.g. Debian systems have one set of defaults, and RedHat systems have another, as do FreeBSD systems).
+The defaults are determined by your operating system (e.g. Debian systems have one set of defaults, and RedHat systems have another, as do FreeBSD and Gentoo systems).
 These defaults work well in a testing environment, but are not suggested for production.
 To establish customized parameters

 ```puppet
     class { 'apache':